Jappanjot26/Jappanjot26/ReadMe.md

 # 💫 About Me:
 I am passionate about creating web applications that are both user-friendly and visually appealing.
-Right now, I’m improving my skills with the MERN stack and focusing on data structures and algorithms in C++.
+Right now, I’m improving my skills with the MERN stack and focusing on data structures and algorithms in Java.
 As a student pursuing a Bachelor’s degree in Computer Science and Engineering at Chitkara University, I am committed to applying my learning to build effective and innovative tech solutions.

 ## 🌐 Socials: